Jak0bJJ/InformaticsOlympiad/README.md

 # InformaticsOlympiad
-A few of more intresting tasks I solved during and while preparing for National Olympiad in Informatics
+A few of the more intresting tasks I solved during and while preparing for National Olympiad in Informatics